fkariminejadasl/ml-notebooks/tutorial/README.md

 - `accinfo` `accuse`, `budget-overview`: show how much credite is left (Snellius commands)
 - `myquota`: show the limit of files.
 They are also listed in [Snellius hardware](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+hardware) and [file systems](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius+filesystems).
 - `gpustat -acp`: show the gpu usage.
 It should be installed with pip, `pip install gpustat`.
 It has the information from `nvidia-smi`, but one-liner.
+- `module load/unload/purge/list/display/avail`:
+     - `load/unload/purge`: e.g. `module load CUDA/11.8.0`: load this module and use `unload` to unload this module. `purge` unload all modules.
+    - `list`: e.g. `module list`: list of loaded modules.
+    - `display`: e.g. `module display CUDA/11.8.0`: show information on where this module is.
+    - `avail`: e.g. `module avail`: show list of all available modules, but first load 2022/2023/or higher version if available.

 Some examples are given in [Convenient Slurm commands](https://docs.rc.fas.harvard.edu/kb/convenient-slurm-commands).